sid-sarkar/sid-sarkar.github.io/_publications/2014_caldam_gmmgsc.md

 date: 2024-02-01
 venue: 'CALDAM 2024 (To appear)'
 paperurl: ''
-citation: '10th International Conference on Algorithms and Discrete Applied Mathametics'
+citation: '10th International Conference on Algorithms and Discrete Applied Mathemetics.'
 ---
-This paper is about generalized minimum-membership geometric set cover for unit squares.
+This [paper](https://arxiv.org/abs/2312.02722) is about generalized minimum-membership geometric set cover for unit squares.

 To appear in the 10th International Conference on Algorithms and Discrete Applied Mathematics, CALDAM 2024.